 - Thursday's swimming is based at Hertfordshire Sports Village (HSV).
 Limited to 3 lanes 8.15- 9.15pm

-- Sessions are posted on the forum prior to each session.
+- Sessions are posted on facebook members only page prior to each session.

 - Members are seeded in lanes based on ability.